Stem cell and bone marrow transplants

 The stem cells find their way back to your bone marrow.
 Your body then starts making blood cells again and your bone marrow slowly recovers.

+It can take time to recover after this treatment.
 If you have been in hospital for your transplant, you might feel anxious about going home.
-Your nurses and doctor will help you plan for going home.
+Your nurses and doctors will help you plan for going home.
 And when you get home, you can contact them with any worries or questions.

-You’ll start to feel stronger and more active again as time passes.
-But it takes a long time to get back to normal.
-It might be as long as a year before you really feel you are on the road to recovery.
+You’ll start to feel stronger and more active as time passes.
+It might be as long as a year before you really feel you are improving and starting to feel better.

 Read more about the side effects of a stem cell or bone marrow transplant